-- (a) "Distribute" or "Distribution" means the transfer .by any Person other than a common carrier, at any point from the place of manufacture or thereafter to a Person who sells the electronic cigarette or other electronic smoking device. - (b) "Electronic Cigarette" has the meaning set forth in Section 30121 of the California Revenue and Taxation Code, as may be amended from time to time. - (c) "New Tobacco Product" has the meaning set forth in 21 U.S.C. section 387j (a)(1), as may be amended from time to time. - (d) "Person" means any individual, partnership, cooperative association, private corporation, or any other legal entity. - (e) "Tobacco Retailer" means any store, stand, booth, concession or other enterprise that engages in the retail sale or exchange of tobacco products (as defined in subsection (h) of section 4.96.030 of this Code), electronic cigarettes, or electronic smoking devices. - (f) "Sell", "Sale" or "to Sell" mean any transaction where, for any consideration, ownership is transferred from one Person or entity to another including, but not limited to any transfer of title or possession for consideration, exchange or barter, in any manner or by any means.
+- (a) "Distribute" or "Distribution" means the transfer .by any Person other than a common carrier, at any point from the place of manufacture or thereafter to a Person who sells the electronic cigarette or other electronic smoking device. - (b) "Electronic Cigarette" has the meaning set forth in Section 30121 of the California Revenue and Taxation Code, as may be amended from time to time. - (c) "Person" means any individual, partnership, cooperative association, private corporation, or any other legal entity. - (d) "Tobacco Retailer" means any store, stand, booth, concession or other enterprise that engages in the retail sale or exchange of tobacco products (as defined in subsection (h) of section 4.96.030 of this Code), electronic cigarettes, or electronic smoking devices. - (e) "Sell", "Sale" or "to Sell" mean any transaction where, for any consideration, ownership is transferred from one Person or entity to another including, but not limited to any transfer of title or possession for consideration, exchange or barter, in any manner or by any means.